lucy3/whos_filtered/README.md

 Our RoBERTa classifier for tagging tokens that refer to social roles: [Link](https://huggingface.co/lucy3/roberta_social_roles)

+Our reproduced quality filters can be found in `data/filter_data/combined/`

 ## Code Directory

 This code directory map is under construction.